chameleonhead/stratrack/libs/mql-interpreter/README.md

 with their array dimensions.
 Top-level functions are also parsed.
 Their return type, name and parameter list (including any default values) are recorded in the runtime for inspection.
+A single name may have multiple declarations with different parameter lists, mirroring MQL's function overloading rules.
+The runtime stores every overload so `callFunction()` can choose the one matching the argument count.
 A parameter can be prefixed with `&` to indicate it is passed by reference.
 Arrays are always treated as references.
 The runtime stores this information for each parameter.